majestrate/loki-docs/docs/Lokinet/Guides/AccessingSNApps.md

 >
 >To enable a SNApps with a long term address, add `keyfile=/path/to/keyfile.private` to `[network]` section in `lokinet.ini` .

-Then run lokinet in forground:
+Then run lokinet in foreground:

 `lokinet`